Hint of Italy at The Venetian Resort Las Vegas

 Grand suites

-The luxury suites at The Venetian are sure to please if you like high thread count sheets, soft white bathrobes, marble bathrooms and high-end bath amenities.
-While you will want to spend time in your hotel room, be mindful of the mini bar.
-Unless you have deep pockets or are traveling on an expense account you should know that anything you touch in the honor bar will be charged to your credit card; even if you don’t open it.
+The luxury suites at The Venetian are sure to please if you like high thread count sheets, soft white bathrobes, marble bathrooms, and high-end bath amenities.
+While you will want to spend time in your hotel room, be mindful of the sensor-activated minibar.
+Unless you have deep pockets or are traveling on an expense account, you should know that anything you touch in the honor bar will be charged to your credit card if items are lifted or moved.

-We didn’t have to upgrade to enjoy the electronic curtains, complete with black out shades.
-With the touch of button, we could control the lights, as well as the amount of light shining into our room.
+We didn’t have to upgrade to enjoy the electronic curtains, complete with blackout shades.
+With the touch of a button, we could control the lights, as well as the amount of light shining into our hotel room.

-Tao Beach Dayclub, with 11 bars and lounges, had recently opened during our trip to Vegas.
+Tao Beach Dayclub, with 2 main bars and 3 satellite bars, had opened during our trip to Vegas.
 Unfortunately, Tao Beach wasn’t open during the two days of our visit.
-I’m told the Venezia Pool is a little quieter if you are not looking for the dayclub scene.
+I’m told the Venezia Pool is a little quieter if you are not looking for the day club scene.

 Several swimming pools may be seen from our hotel room at The Venetian Resort.